vphpersson/smb/README.md

     def default_per_file_callback(entry_path: PureWindowsPath, *_) -> bool:
         """
-        The default per-file callback.

-        Prints each encountered file's path and to enumerate each encountered directory.
+        Print each encountered file's path and decide to enumerate an encountered directory.

         :param entry_path: The path of an encountered file in an SMB share.
         :return: Whether to enumerate an encountered directory.
 Always `True`.
         """